VulnHound/bash_profile/README.md

+A bunch of custom aliases from Nahamsec +
-Extra Custom aliases need to be pulled from kalisetup tool
+Extra Custom aliases by me that are needed to be pulled from kalisetup tool

--- Personal Use only --
+-- Meant for Personal Use only --